 His tenor, lead and harmony vocals and solid bass playing makes the oomph to THE SONS.

-Yves is widely known for his phenomenal guitar playing and for his smooth and velvety voice.
+Yves was widely known for his phenomenal guitar playing and for his smooth and velvety voice.
 He started playing guitar at the age of 14 exploring singer-songwriters before moving on to Bluegrass flatpicking.
 Yves has spent a significant amount of time in the US picking up the bluegrass style of Tony Rice, Tim Stafford and David Grier.